kdoore/CS2335-Gitbook/README.md

 Introduction
 =============

-This book will provide supplemental resources for CS-2335
+This book will provide supplemental instructional resources for CS-2335